jamesc2c/jamesc2c/README.md

 - 👋 Hi, I’m @jamesc2c
-- 👀 I’m interested in fintech projects and ci/cd automation
+- 👀 I’m interested in health services technology and ci/cd automation
-- 🌱 I’m currently learning a new market
+- 🌱 I’m currently learning HL7 FIHR and Blockchain for health and financial solutions
 - 💞️ I’m looking to collaborate on emerging technologies
 - 📫 How to reach me @jamesc2c james@cal2cal.com